vilijur/achhd-translated/README.md

 Nothing to credit right now...

 # One more thing...
-I'm also working on other poor translations (in my own time) with [Animal Crossing: New Leaf - Welcome amiibo](https://github.com/vilijur/acnl-translated) and [Animal Crossing: amiibo Festival](https://github.com/vilijur/acaf-translated).
+I'm also working on other poor translations (in my own time) with [Animal Crossing: New Leaf](https://github.com/vilijur/acnl-translated) and [Animal Crossing: amiibo Festival](https://github.com/vilijur/acaf-translated).
 You can click on the hyperlinks to be taken to their respective repo, assuming it exists and is not private.

 # That's all
 Have a nice day! **:>**